IWantToClearMyHead/C2/docs/Base_Enviroment.md

 The creator of Linux is Linus Torvalds, who mimiced Unix in 1991, thus name combined.

 As of 25 Nov 2021, he is 52 years old, since he was born at 28 December 1969.
-Yet Linux has a very <a href="./asset/linux_distro.png"" target="_blank">vast</a> history in terms of its version.
+Yet Linux has a very [vast](./asset/linux_distro.png){:target="\_blank"} history in terms of its version.

 Less equal than 2.6, the version goes major.minor.modification-release cycle.
 Current version is 5.16-rc2, so there is no modification time, nor even represent stable.